AadeshNichite/LiveWeather-App-Using-API/README.md

 # LiveWeather-App-Using-API

-Simple Weather App which showa real-time temperature in both celsius and fahrenheit.
+Simple Weather App which shows real-time temperature in both celsius and fahrenheit.It ask to user for allowing access to location and then display its weather.

 ## Application Name

- Weather App
+ WeatherApp

 ## Author: